whysosaket/Saarthi/readme.md

-# Sarthi 🚀
+# Saarthi 🚀

-Sarthi is an innovative educational platform designed to provide a seamless and enhanced experience for both educators and students.
+Saarthi is an innovative educational platform designed to provide a seamless and enhanced experience for both educators and students.
 Empowering education through cutting-edge features and user-friendly design.

 ## Features 🌟